ShadowDog007/build-champ/docs/plugins/default.md

 Using `extends` property of your project you can reference the relative path of an extension file.
 This will merge the content of the extension with your project file.
+`dependencies` and `tags` are combined, whereas `commands.{commandName}` present in your project file will replace commands from extensions.

 Note that `extends` can also be used in extension files.